 These foolproof, Perfectly Puffed Pita Pockets are sure to become a household favorite for fresh-baked bread.
 This pita bread is the perfect recipe for novice bakers or seasoned artisans, alike!
 This versatile pita recipe pairs beautifully with dozens of apps, snacks, lunches and dinners.
-When this recipe makes its way to your table, be sure to drop us a comment below!
-And, as always, tag @foodworthfeed in your Instagram posts and stories.
-We’d love to feature you!
-We love having a seat at your table, you’ll always have one at ours!Print
+When this recipe makes its way to your table, be sure to drop us a star rating!
+And, as always, mention @foodworthfeed or tag #foodworthfeed in your Instagram posts and stories!
+We’d love to feature you on social!
+We love having a seat at your table, you’ll always have one at ours.
+Cheers!

 More Recipes You'll Love